 In Indonesia, it’s not uncommon for children as young as five years old to drink a small cup of kopi tubruk after coming home from school.

-Ethiopia is often referred to as the birthplace of coffee and there’s no doubt that it produces some of the world’s finest beans.
+Ethiopia is an emerging country often referred to as the birthplace of coffee and there’s no doubt that it produces some of the world’s finest beans.
 The main region coffee producing regions are:

 These regions are thought by many connoisseurs to produce some of Africa’s best Arabica beans.
 Whether you’re drinking a coffee from Yirgacheffe or any other, it’s hard not to get excited about Ethiopian coffee.
 And even better than its drinkability, Ethiopians have long been known for their love of coffee culture.